 Additionally, it's worth noting that this product does not list either by-products nor bulk-adding fillers within its top ingredients.
 By-products are considered inferior, lesser quality ingredients.
 Common fillers typically used to add bulk to the product are not required in your cat's diet.
 Together, their combined absence may be indicative of a higher quality product.

-Allergen alert: This product contains catfish meal, pollock meal, rainbow trout, catfish, pollock oil and eggs which may be problematic for cats who suffer from seafood or eggs food allergies.
+Allergen alert: This product contains catfish meal, pollock meal, trout, catfish, fish oil and eggs which may be problematic for cats who suffer from seafood or eggs food allergies.

 Using the calculations provided by the AAFCO, Acana Meadowlands has approximately 370 calories per 100g (105 calories/ounce), which is compared to the average of the other dry cat foods in the CatFoodDB.

 All the product information on this page is based on data collected from

 The authoritative source for ingredient lists and nutritional analysis for any pet food is always the pet food manufacturer.

 Ingredients as published by the cat food manufacturer: